jamesrharwood/thesis/data/barriers.md

 ---

 id: when-to-use
-title: When should reporting guidelines be used?
+title: Researchers may not know when RGs should be used
 driver_id: capability
 ---